thaake408/deep-learning-challenge/README.md

 - **Were you able to achieve the target model performance?**

-I was only able to reach a model performance of around 73%, 2% shot of the target model performance.
+I was only able to reach a model performance of around 73%, 2% short of the target model performance.

 - **What steps did you take in your attempts to increase model performance?**